UN-OCHA/taas/docs/Config.md

 ```

 Link fields *must* contain the space-hyphen-space sequence, otherwise an error will be thrown.
 They are most useful for editors who must record a machine-readable numeric ID, but want a human-readable label to go with it.

+## Config directories

+While this document discusses our configuration as if it were a single file, the system also allows a config *directory* to be used, and the `taas/config.d` directory is used by default.
+Configuration files are read in sequential order and their contents *merged* to form a single configuration.

+This means that finding and editing the configuration for a given sheet can be more straightforward, and results in fewer merge conflicts when many configurations are being changed.